Callum-Robinson/QA-Cinema-Project-FrontEnd/README.md

  The BackEnd project set up and running (https://github.com/Mohab-Khalifa/QA-Cinema-Project-BackEnd/blob/main/README.md)

- Then once you have that set up similarly set up the FrontEnd:
+ Then once you have that set up, similarly set up the FrontEnd:

 Download from this repository:
 ```bash